 The word sodomy does not appear in the King James Version of the Bible, as well as the NKJV, NASB, NIV and at least several other translations.
 According to dictionary.com, this English word did not exist before the 1300's A.D.

-Webster's Dictionary defines sodomy as having sex (either orally, through the anus, etc.) with a person of the same gender or with any kind of animal.
-This description roughly coincides with how the Bible defines the term when it uses it.
+Webster's Dictionary defines sodomy as having sex (either orally, through the anus, etc.) with a person of the same gender (e.g. homosexuality and lesbianism) or with any kind of animal (bestiality).
+This explanation of the term is roughly supported in the Scriptures.

-This sin is an offense against nature which many times was connected with idolatrous practices.
+This sin, an offense against nature, was many times connected with idolatrous practices.
 This is why the Biblical term 'sodomite' (Strong's Concordance #H6945 as found in Deuteronomy 23:17, 1Kings 14:24, 15:12, 22:46, 2Kings 23:7, etc.), in the Hebrew, means a (male or female) devotee (prostitute) to licentious idolatry.
-Although allowed and encouraged in some non-Biblical or non-Christian religions, it was NEVER tolerated in the worship of the true God.
+Although allowed and encouraged in some non-Biblical or non-Christian religions, it was never tolerated in the worship of the true God.

-The book of Leviticus, which was given directly by God, contain his instructions for all mankind and not just for Levitical priests or Israelites.
-It says the following about sodomy between humans and includes what we would call bestiality.
+The book of Leviticus, which was given directly by the Eternal, contains his instructions for all mankind and not just for Levitical priests or Israelites.
+It states the following about sodomy between humans and includes what we would call bestiality.

-13 If a man has sexual relations with another man, they have done a disgusting thing, and both shall be put to death.
-They are responsible for their own death.
-15 If a man has sexual relations with an animal, he and the animal shall be put to death.
-16 If a woman tries to have sexual relations with an animal, she and the animal shall be put to death.
-(Leviticus 20:13, 15 - 16)
+If a man has sexual relations with an animal, he and the animal shall be put to death.
+If a woman tries to have sexual relations with an animal (a form of sodomy), she and the animal shall be put to death (Leviticus 18:22, 20:13, 15 - 16).

 The New Testament clearly reveals directly to us what happens to those who reject the knowledge of God and His command that this type of behavior is a sin (Romans 1:24, 28).